pRiVi/olsr-relay/README.md

 OSLR UDP Broadcast Packet Relay
 ===============================

-This program listens for packets on a specified UDP broadcast port.
-When a packet is received, it sends that packet to all specified interfaces but the one it came from as though it originated from the original sender.
-This is usefull for the following use case:
+This program listens for packets on a specified UDP port on the IPv4 Broadcast address (255.255.255.255).
+When a packet is received, it sends that packet to all specified interfaces but the one it came from as though it originated from the original sender, which is needed if you want transparently transfer oslr connections over a node.

+For details see the following description.

 Transparent OLSR
 ----------------